Alex Karev: Relationships

-Although Alex Karev and Izzie Stevens had an on-off romantic history in earlier seasons of Grey's Anatomy, it wasn't until Season 5 that the two formed a lasting relationship.
+Although Alex Karev and Isobel Stevens had an on-off romantic history in earlier seasons of Grey's Anatomy, it wasn't until Season 5 that the two formed a lasting relationship.
 Despite Izzie's battle with advanced skin cancer, the two eventually marry.
 Justin Chambers, who portrayed Karev, commented on his character's struggle to express his feelings, particularly in the early stages of their relationship, stating that Karev finds it difficult to say "I love you".

 While Stevens departs in Season 6, series creator Shonda Rhimes expressed an interest in bringing closure to both characters' storylines.
 However, she later retracted her statement, confirming that she had no plans to revisit Izzie's storyline.

 In Season 9, Karev develops a close friendship with intern Jo Wilson, which turns into a romantic relationship by Season 10.
 After breaking up in Season 12, they reconcile and marry in Season 14.
 However, Season 16, Karev leaves Jo and reunites with his ex-wife, Izzie, after discovering they have children together.